 - Call or text 988 to speak with a trained counselor when in emotional distress or suicide crisis.
 Translation services are only available by voice.

-- New and expecting birthing parents who are experiencing mental health can call or text 1-833-943-5746 for assistance in either English or Spanish.
+- New and expecting birthing parents who are experiencing a mental health crisis can call or text 1-833-943-5746 for assistance in either English or Spanish.

 The Bottom Line